thiagolrpinho/MP-Trabalho-1-20perguntas/readme.md

 ```
 ./gcov_tester
 ```

-After this you can type:
+To generate a graphical representation of how much the code is covered by the tests you can type:
 ```
 make gcovr_html
 ```
-To generate a graphical representation of how much the code is covered by the tests.
-The output files are located insides the './test/gcov folders.'
+The output files are located insides the './test/gcov' folder.

 *Warning
     The gcov_tester is not fully automatized because I'm new to catch library of tests and don't know how to automatize input and output on terminal tests.